snakemode/tamagotrain/README.md

 But don't worry!

 * You can vent cold air through the station to keep everyone cool
-* Passengers who reach the exit will cool the platforms down a little
+* Passengers departing through the exit will cool the platforms down a little
 * Departing trains cool the platforms slightly too.
 * You can charm mice with songs!
-They'll find their way off the platform if musically stimulated
+They'll find their way off the platform if musically enticed
 * Music will wake up fainting passengers
 * Cleaning up will wash away trash